-Latvia- a country in the north-central Europe and on the eastern coast of the Baltic Sea.
+Latvia - a country in north-central Europe and on the eastern coast of the Baltic Sea.

-Closer than you think (only approx. 2,5 h by plane from London, Paris or Rome) and more contrasting than you think.
-It takes only about 8 hours to drive across the state from West to East with the possibility to experience both untouched nature and hi-tech settings.
-A mix of ancient traditions and modern knowledge.
-A possibility to experience something fresh, clean and in its natural state, at the same time not losing the connection with the civilization.
-Latvia is bridging the past and the future as it moves from its past to a modern EU, NATO and ERA country and are ready to take its place in the global community.
+Approximately 2.5 hours by plane from London, Paris or Rome, Latvia offers a wealth of contrasts.
+It only takes about 8 hours to drive across the country from West to East, but on your way you will have the possibility to experience both untouched nature and hi-tech settings; the possibility to experience a mix of ancient traditions and modern knowledge; finally - the possibility to experience something fresh, clean and in its natural state, without losing the connection to civilization.
+Latvia is bridging the past and the future as it moves into a modern EU, NATO, and ERA, ready to take its place in the global community.

 The landscape of the country is marked by lowland plains and rolling hills.
 Most of the countryside is less than 100 metres above sea level.
 It has an extensive network of rivers, thousands of lakes and hundreds of kilometres of undeveloped seashore lined by pine forests, dunes, and continuous white sand beaches.